 20) Minestrone Soup

-21) Chicken And Rice
+21) Chicken and Rice

 22) Jambalaya

-Jambalaya takes great pride in its daring and mildly smoky flavor.
-Prepare the rice in a spiced tomato broth and mix it with the browned sausage and chicken, plus the sautéed veggies.
-You can make it even spicier by adding cayenne, but remember everyone’s heat tolerance, as we don’t want anyone sweating during dinner.
+You can make it even spicier by adding cayenne, but remember everyone’s heat tolerance so we don’t end up with anyone sweating at dinner.
 This evening is a big spoon big appetite kind of night.

 23) Split Pea Soup